inokatsu/CarND-Behavior-Cloning/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * readme.md explains the structure of your network and training approach
-* images support images for readme
+* images for readme
-* run1.mp4 result of code
+* run1.mp4 shows the result

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing